-2. Distribution of Water.
 The water from the pot is considered very auspicious.
 It is believed to bring prosperity and good luck to its consumers.
 However, only a very small amount of water is distributed.
-So the devotees start lining up in queues from the midnight itself.
+So the devotees start lining up in queues from midnight itself.

-3. Closing Ceremony.
 The closure ceremony is conducted on the second day of the festival.
 The pot is again filled with water from nearby sacred rivers and then sealed while several prayers are chanted in the background.
-The pot is kept closed until the next year and then opened again on the Bhumchu festival next year.
+The pot is kept closed until the next year and then opened again at the Bhumchu festival next year.

 By Air.
 As such, there’s no airport in Sikkim but you can opt for Bagdogra Airport, situated in West Bengal.
 It is the nearest airport to Sikkim.
 In the year 2018-19, it served a total of 2.8 million passengers.
 It is considered the 17th busiest airport in India.

 By Train.
 There is no railway station in Sikkim that receives direct trains from major cities.
 However, you can deboard at New Jalpaiguri Junction Railway Station in West Bengal which is nearest to Sikkim.
 Opened in 1960, it handles 1.5 lakh passengers per day.